evanshortiss/evanshortiss.github.io/_posts/2016-07-07-better-caching-for-express.markdown

 There are many ways to architect a solution, and while this works for some node.js applications, you might have another approach or layer for solving your caching needs.

+If you'd like to get started checkout the example for [_express-expeditious_](https://github.com/evanshortiss/express-expeditious/tree/master/example).

 Go forth and cut those response times down to size!